vinit21501/KMClusterViaMapReduce/ReadMe.md

     Creates a gRPC server to handle incoming requests from the master.

 Shuffling and Sorting:
-    Reads partitioned clusters data from the mapper processes.
+    Reads partitioned clusters data from the master processes.
     Sorts the data and organizes it into clusters based on centroid IDs.

 Reducing: